Ross rifle: Service

 The shortcomings of the rifle were made apparent before the Second Battle of Ypres in April 1915.
-Princess Patricia's Canadian Light Infantry was the first unit to voice its objections about the rifle, the regiment replaced the Ross rifle with the more familiar and rugged Lee-Enfield and later persuaded the 3rd Division to switch to the Lee-Enfield.
-The rifle showed poor tolerance of dirt when used in field conditions, particularly the screw threads operating the bolt lugs, jamming the weapon open or closed; it also had problems when British-made ammunition was used, which was produced with lower tolerances than Canadian-made ammunition.
+Princess Patricia's Canadian Light Infantry was the first unit to voice its objections about the rifle; the regiment replaced the Ross rifle with the more familiar and rugged Lee-Enfield and later persuaded the 3rd Division to switch to the Lee-Enfield.
+The rifle had problems when British-made ammunition was used, which was produced with lower tolerances than Canadian-made ammunition.
 Another part of the jamming problem came from the bolt's outer face hitting the bolt stop, then deforming the thread shape.
-The bolt could also be disassembled for routine cleaning and inadvertently reassembled in a manner that would fail to lock but still allow a round to be fired, leading to serious injury or death of the operator as the bolt flew back into his face.
-However, reports of such incidents with regard to this specific failing were relatively minor.
-Still another deficiency was the tendency for an affixed bayonet to become dislodged and fall off during discharge of the rifle.
-Many Canadians of the First Contingent (now renamed the 1st Canadian Division) at Ypres purposefully retrieved Lee–Enfield rifles from fallen British soldiers to replace their own inferior Ross rifles.
+The bolt could also be taken apart for cleaning and inadvertently reassembled in a manner that would fail to lock but still allow a round to be fired, leading to serious injury or death of the operator as the bolt flew back into his face.
+Reports of such incidents like this were relatively minor.

+Another deficiency was the tendency for the bayonet to become dislodged and fall off when firing the rifle.
+Many Canadians of the First Contingent (now renamed the 1st Canadian Division) at Ypres took Lee–Enfield rifles from fallen British soldiers to replace their Ross rifles.
 Lieutenant Chris Scriven of the 10th Battalion, CEF, commented that it sometimes took five men just to keep one rifle firing.
 Major T.V.
-Scudamore of the British Columbia Regiment, having been captured at Ypres after being wounded, wrote of the "contemptible" Ross rifle, "Those in the front line with that rifle will never forget... what it is like to be charged by the flower of the German army... and be unable to fire a shot in return."
+Scudamore of the British Columbia Regiment, having been captured at Ypres after being wounded, wrote of the "contemptible" Ross rifle, "Those in the front line with that rifle will never forget... what it is like to be charged by the flower of the German army... and be unable to fire a shot in return".